Johnny Depp testifies that ex-wife bullied him, turned violent | Entertainment

 Johnny Depp testifies that ex-wife bullied him, turned violent

-Actor Johnny Depp, testifying on Wednesday in a $50 million defamation case against his former wife Amber Heard, said she was the one who became violent when their relationship soured, hurling insults that at times escalated into a slap or a shove.
+Actor Johnny Depp, testifying in a defamation case against his former wife Amber Heard, said on Wednesday that she was the one who became violent when their relationship soured, at one point throwing a vodka bottle that severed the tip of his finger.

-Actor Johnny Depp, testifying on Wednesday in a $50 million defamation case against his former wife Amber Heard, said she was the one who became violent when their relationship soured, hurling insults that at times escalated into a slap or a shove.
+Actor Johnny Depp, testifying in a defamation case against his former wife Amber Heard, said on Wednesday that she was the one who became violent when their relationship soured, at one point throwing a vodka bottle that severed the tip of his finger.
 After detailing their early romance during testimony on Tuesday, Depp returned to the witness stand in a Virginia court and said Heard's behavior changed.
 The couple had frequent arguments that included "demeaning name calling" and "bullying" by her, Depp said.

 "It seemed like pure hatred for me," Depp said.
 "If I stayed to argue, eventually, I was sure it was going to escalate into violence, and oftentimes it did."
-Asked to describe the violence, Depp said Heard would "strike out."

-"It could begin with a slap.
-It could begin with a shove.
-It could begin with throwing a TV remote at my head.
-It could be throwing a glass of wine in my face," Depp said.
+Asked to describe the violence, Depp said Heard would "strike out" with a slap or shove and recalled times she threw a TV remote at his head or a glass of wine in his face.

+During one argument, Depp said he threw a vodka bottle that crashed into the wall.
+Heard then grabbed a larger vodka bottle with a handle and threw it at Depp's hand, cutting the top of his right middle finger, he said.
+Depp said he felt like he was suffering some kind of breakdown and began writing on the wall with the blood coming from his finger.
+He said he wrote reminders of "lies" Heard had told him.

+Jurors were shown a photo of the injury, which was surgically repaired.
 "She has a need for conflict.
-She has a need for violence," Depp added.
+She has a need for violence," Depp said of Heard.
 "It erupts out of nowhere."

-Heard "would tell me what a bad father I was, that I had no idea how to parent," said Depp, who has two children from a previous relationship.
-Depp said he would remove himself from the situation, sometimes locking himself in the bathroom, and never struck Heard.
+In a similar legal case in Britain, Heard denied throwing a bottle and severing his finger.
+She said she threw things only to escape when he was beating her, and once punched him because she feared he would push her sister down a flight of stairs.
+Depp said he would remove himself from the situation, sometimes locking himself in a bedroom or bathroom, and never struck Heard.
 "In all of these situations, my main goal was to retreat," he said.

 The article never mentioned Depp by name, but Depp lawyer Benjamin Chew told jurors a week ago that it was clear Heard was referencing the Hollywood leading man.
 Attorneys for Heard have argued that she told the truth and that her opinion was protected as free speech under the U.S. Constitution's First Amendment.
 In opening arguments, Heard's attorneys said Depp physically and sexually assaulted her while abusing drugs and alcohol.